krasenslavov/formajs/README.md

 // @import 'forma-docs';
 ```

-If you download the master after uncommenting your prefered stylesheet starting point run the following command in the terminal and the CSS will be generated. (assuming your inside the master directory and you have [SASS](https://sass-lang.com/install) installed on your system)
+If you download the master after uncommenting your prefered stylesheet starting point run the following command in the terminal and the CSS will be generated. (assuming you are inside the master directory and you have [SASS](https://sass-lang.com/install) installed on your system)

-    sass --watch src/scss/:src/scss/css
+    sass --watch src/scss:src/scss/css

 ### [Form validations](https://formajs.com/index.html#validation)